FrederickZ/MPCS54001_Networks/project2/README.md

 2. `localhost` does not work for me; you may try if you want.

 ### After running the tests
 For `tftp`, simply use `quit` command to exit.
 However for `tftp_server.py`, please use KeyboardInterrupt twice to kill the program because of the naive multi-threading.

 ## Tests
 ### Example 1:
 ```
 tftp> get file.txt newfile.txt
 ```
 This will download `file.txt` from server directory to client directory as `newfile.txt`.
 Error pops if there is no `file.txt`.
 However, no error would pop if you already have `newfile.txt`; new contents will be appended.
 (This is the nature of `tftp`, which we are not able to control.)

 ### Example 2:
 ```
 tftp> put newfile.txt myfile.txt
 ```
-Server will send an error packet to the client if the written file exists so it is impossible to put a file without renaming it if the program is conducted under one directory (that is why I recommand separate server and client out).
+Server will send an error packet to the client if the written file exists so it is impossible to put a file without renaming it if the program is conducted under one directory (that is why I recommend separate server and client out).

 ## Important !!!
 I tried `java` but failed.
 I have no time to put it on Ed Discussion.
 However, I handled duplicate ACK and DATA pack in the script, and I think it is the problem of `tftp`.
 Here is my reasoning.

 ```
 Received WRQ from client